 There are abstract works that are influenced by contemporary dance or taken from nature, the forms simplified and reduced to a minimum.
 The colour palette ranges from the greens and blues that were a hallmark of his early works to black, gold, classical browns and pure white.

 Eamonn’s work demonstrates a serious and sensuous engagement with the material from which they are crafted.
 He particularly enjoys the physicality of sculpture and the time-worn craft of bronze casting.
 Eamonn uses the ‘lost-wax’ (cire-perdue) method of casting working in close collaboration with the Bronze Art foundry.
-His work is held in private collections as well as in a number of public collections including University College Dublin, Blarney Castle, Wine Street Sligo and Leinster Rugby.
+His work is held in private collections as well as in a number of public collections including University College Dublin, Blarney Castle, Sligo Town, Bewleys in Grafton Street and Leinster Rugby.

-Eamonn is the Chairperson of The Museum of Literature Ireland (MoLI) and a Trustee of the Alfred Beit Foundation (Russborough) and the Chester Beatty Library.
+Eamonn is the Chairperson of The Museum of Literature Ireland (MoLI) and a Trustee of the Alfred Beit Foundation (Russborough).